White Violence Against Asian-Americans Is Rooted In Racism, Period

-Category: World Politics Hits: 3Children attend a March 17 vigil at Clemente Park in Lowell, Massachusetts, for the victims of the shooting spree in Atlanta.
+Category: World Politics Hits: 4Children attend a March 17 vigil at Clemente Park in Lowell, Massachusetts, for the victims of the shooting spree in Atlanta.
 Erin Clark/The Boston Globe via Getty Images Pawan Dhingra, Amherst College Over the past year, attacks on Asian Americans have increased more than 150% over the previous year, including the March 16 murders of eight people, including six Asian American women, in Atlanta.
 Some of these attacks may be classified as hate crimes.
 But whether they meet that legal definition or not, they all fit a long history of viewing Asian Americans in particular ways that make discrimination and violence against them more likely.

 Read more https://crooksandliars.com/2021/03/white-violence-against-asian-americans